xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/lex.md

 }
 ```

 This scanner counts the number of characters and the number of lines in its input (it produces no output other than the final report on the counts).
-The first line declares two globals, num lines and num chars, which are accessible both inside `yylex()` and in the `main()` routine declared after the second ”`%%`”.
+The first line declares two globals, `num_lines` and `num_chars`, which are accessible both inside `yylex()` and in the `main()` routine declared after the second ”`%%`”.

 There are two rules, one which matches a newline (“`\n`”) and increments both the line count and the character count, and one which matches any character other than a newline (indicated by the “`.`” regular expression).